Cal Water Alerts

 19Quantity charges: Measured in Ccf (hundred cubic feet) and separated by tier (if applicable)

-20WRAM charges or credits: The Water Revenue Adjustment Mechanism (WRAM), used to ensure that Cal Water does not over- or under-collect fixed costs needed to operate the water system
+20WRAM charges or credits: The Water Revenue Adjustment Mechanism (WRAM) is used so that Cal Water does not over- or under-collect fixed costs needed to operate the water system

 21CPUC Fee: The California Public Utilities Commission’s fee to cover its oversight.